The Neighbors: Income

 both aspects of income and poverty for this neighborhood.

-The neighbors in the E Stop 11 Rd / Madison Ave neighborhood in Indianapolis are lower-middle income, making it a below average income neighborhood.
+The neighbors in the E Stop 11 Rd / Madison Ave neighborhood in Indianapolis are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 With 66.1% of the children here below the federal poverty